Cricket in Australia: Men's national team

-Women's cricket
+Women's national team

 There are currently 290,566 female participants in cricket.
-The Australia national women's cricket team competes internationally and has won the Women's Cricket World Cup 5 times, more than any other team.
+The Australia national women's cricket team competes internationally and has won the Women's Cricket World Cup five times, more than any other team.
 As in men's cricket, Australia and England were the first two women's Test nations, playing in the inaugural women's Test in Brisbane in 1934.
 Australia compete with England for the Women's Ashes, a cricket bat symbolically burned prior to the 1998 test series.
 The Australian team also compete in the Rose Bowl series, a series of one-day internationals against New Zealand.
+The Australian women's national team is currently ranked No. 1 in ODIs and at first position in T20Is.